the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - New UI: Fortified Farm (unlocks at Engineering, same placement restrictions as basic Farm, +1 Food/Production (+2 Production on Hills), +1 Food at Ecology, +1 Food at Land Remediation, +1 Production from completing Adaptation)

 #### Hexlock
-- They start with fewer free techs now: knowledge of Chemistry is gained, but knowledge of Construction, Machinery and Engineering is lost.
+- They start with fewer free techs now: knowledge of Chemistry is gained, but knowledge of all of their previous starting techs except for Writing is lost.
 The malus on GP generation is removed, and Encrypted Data resources are doubled by their UA.
 - Chemicals are now properly Strategic Resources instead of Luxury Resources, so now Hexlock actually has Happiness issues.
 - All five of the original chemicals from the base scenario have been condensed into a single resource.
 - Field Scientists and Purge Robots are now standalone units.
 - Purge Robot Proto's base Strength increased from 25 to 40, in order to give Hexlock a fighting chance.
 But its Production cost is increased from 50 to 75.
 - Hex Corporation only creates one Purge Robot Proto, but it also gives a 10% Production bonus towards the construction of all Promotion Nullifier units after Replaceable Parts is researched.
 Also, it no longer gives a free Compound Mixer to the capital and gives their new Food Store replacement instead.
 - Standard Refineries gain +1 to their respective yields compared to the base scenario, adjacency bonuses (+1 Production when next to strategic resources, +1 of the respective yield when next to their corresponding GI), and scaling yields, receiving +1 of their respective base yield at Laboratory and another +1 at Advanced Materials.
 The VX Refinery now provides Food instead of Faith, but is not considered a Food source improvement.
 - Crystal Refineries have their base yields doubled to +4 Science, +2 Water, but have their adjacency bonuses reduced to +2 Science, +1 Water with 3 or less adjacent Refineries, +4 Science, +2 Water with 4 or more.
-They now provide three copies of Hexlock's unique resource.
+They now provide a Refined version of the consolidated Experimented Chemical that *is* allowed to be a Luxury.
 Also, they gain +2 Production and provide an extra copy of Coal or Oil if built on the respective resource tile.
-- Compound Mixes now cost 2 of the consolidated unique resource (aside from Meltdown which now costs 6) and require the city to work the Refinery which corresponds with the chemical that Refinery originally produced.
+- Compound Mixes now cost 2 of the consolidated unique resource (aside from Meltdown which consumes 1 copy of the Refined version) and require the city to work the Refinery which corresponds with the chemical that Refinery originally produced.
-- Compound Mix GP replaced with Compound Mix GF, generating Great Farmers instead of Great Sages (but with the same resource requirement as GP).
+- Compound Mix GP replaced with Compound Mix GF, generating Great Farmers instead of Great Sages.
-- The Heat Plant building is no longer one of their unique components and can be built by everyone.
+- Heat Plants are no longer one of their unique components and can be built by everyone.
 - Pre-Med Labs have been buffed to carry over the same amount of Food on population increase as the Hospitals they replace and add +1 Food to VX Refineries, increasing to +2 in the late game.
 - Experiment on Survivors now awards a Field Scientist instead of a Great Scientist, gives +2 pop in the capital instead of +1 in all cities, and can only be built in the capital.
 - Private Labels no longer add Science to Refineries, but have a base yield of +3 Water.